dbos-inc/dbos-docs/docs/cloud-tutorials/database-management.md

 ```

 :::info
-A Postgres Database Instance (Server) can host many independent databases used by different applications.
+A Postgres database instance (server) can host many independent databases used by different applications.
-To configure which database your application uses, on its configured server, through the `app_db_name` field in its `dbos-config.yaml`.
+You can configure to which database on this server your app connects through the `app_db_name` field in its `dbos-config.yaml`.
 :::

 :::info
 If you forget your database password, you can always [reset it](../cloud-tutorials/cloud-cli.md#dbos-cloud-db-reset-password).
 :::

-Provisioning a database instance is an asynchronous operation.
-To see a list of all provisioned instances and their status, run:
+To see a list of all provisioned instances and their statuses, run:

 ```shell
 dbos-cloud db list